What is a USDOT Number?

 Some states also require their intrastate commercial motor carriers to obtain a USDOT Number.
 Here is the list of these states:

-Furthermore, it is your responsibility as of a motor carrier operator (or driver) to obtain a US DOT Number and comply with all the FMCSA regulations.
+If you are an intrastate motor carrier, check with your responsible state agency.
+Furthermore, it is your responsibility as a motor carrier operator (or driver) to obtain a US DOT Number and comply with all the FMCSA regulations.
+Safety compliance and safe operations translate into saved lives and protected property.